williamrobin15/mario-k8/README.md

 `terraform --version`

-Now change directory into the EKS-TF
+Now change directory into the Terraform

 Run Terraform init

 NOTE: Don’t forgot to change the s3 bucket name in the backend.tf file

-`cd EKS-TF`
+`cd Terraform`

 `terraform init`